Vilma Koivisto

-Vilma Emilia Koivisto (born 21 November 2002) is a Finnish footballer who plays as a midfielder for Damallsvenskan club Hammarby IF and the Finland national team.
+Vilma Emilia Koivisto (/fi/ born 21 November 2002) is a Finnish footballer who plays as a midfielder for Damallsvenskan club Hammarby IF and the Finland national team.

 Koivisto moved to Sweden in order to further her football career.

-Career

-Piteå IF
+Club career

 On 18 December 2018, Koivisto's signing was announced at Piteå IF.

-Umeå IK

 Koivisto's signing was announced at Umeå IK.
 She later extended her contract.
 Koivisto was part of the 2022 Umeå IK side that was relegated from the Damallsvenskan.

-IFK Norrköping

 On 9 January 2023, Koivisto's signing was announced at IFK Norrköping.

-Linköping FC

 Koivisto's signing was announced at Linköping FC.

 International career

 Koivisto represented Finland U17 at the 2018 FIFA U-17 Women's World Cup in Uruguay.

 She has played for the Finland U23s.

 Koivisto scored her first international goal against Hungary on 19 February 2023, scoring in the 35th minute.

 Koivisto was part of the Finland squad that won the 2023 Cyprus Women's Cup for the first time.

 On 19 June 2025, Koivisto was called up to the Finland squad for the UEFA Women's Euro 2025.